 Charm-Lite Electric-Gaslight Conversion Kit Installation Manual

 This manual covers the assembly and installation of the patented Charm-Lite Gas Light Conversion Kit.
 Read this manual thoroughly before beginning installation.
 Standard installations can be completed in 1-2 hours with absolute ease.
-However, consumers should evaluate product and make sure it is suitable for intended purpose.
-While many homeowners will install this product with ease, depending on yard size and placement of lamp, please evaluate level of difficulty, and individual state and county building and electrical codes concerning low voltage lighting.
+However, consumers should evaluate our product and make sure it is suitable for its intended purpose.
+While many homeowners will install this product with ease, depending on yard size and placement of the lamp, please evaluate the level of difficulty, and individual state and county building and electrical codes concerning low voltage lighting.
 Most states do not require an electrical license to install low voltage lighting, but checking with your state and county for appropriate laws and regulations will dictate rather a professional is needed to complete the job.

 The Transformer is tested and certified “In Good Working Order” with sufficient power to operate (2)-LED bulbs or less than 50 watts.
 (The 2 LED bulbs use less than 12 watts of power!)

 DO NOT OVERLOAD THE TRANSFORMER.
 Always wear eye protection and unplug or discontinue service to all electrical devices before wiring, and make sure you...

 ***CALL BEFORE YOU DIG! ***

 Call your local Utility Protection Service at: #811

 Calculate where the wire will enter the house and extend the wire to the pole.
 If something is in the way go around it, move it, or go under it.
 It can be a hassle to cut wire only to find it’s too short to extend inside the house because it is IMPORTANT!
 To have one continuous run of wire, any splice may fail a year or two later.